ORIGIN STORY

 FRUITY & SMOOTH

-The coffee cherries are dried with the skin and fruit intact.
+Coffee cherries are dried with the skin and fruit intact.
 After they're dried, the husk and parchment are removed from the coffee seed.

 Hybrid